dullarjs/dullar/packages/cli/README.md

 # @dullar/cli

-A tools for you to create a webfront template project based on Vue2/Vue3 + TypeScript
+A tools for you to build your web project based on Vue2/3

 ## Usage